 Zero Tolerance Policy

-- No one, except the players, is to speak to the referee during or after the game.
-Exceptions: Coaches may ask questions before the game, call for substitutions and point out emergencies during the game, or respond to the referee if addressed.
+- No one except the players, are to speak to the referee during or after the game.
+Exceptions: Coaches may ask questions before the game, call for substitutions and point out emergencies during the game, or respond to the referee if addressed